 Planning for the next 12 months might seem a bit daunting so what about reviewing your year, month by month?
 At the start of each month, find some quiet time and sit down with your pen and notebook and plan the month ahead.

 Read this tips to help you plan and prepare for the month ahead.
-Make it a habit to do this monthly, on the 1st of each month, for example, so you can stay on top of what needs to be done and when, avoid stress and create a little more ease in your day and in your schedule.
+Make it a habit to do this monthly, on or around the 1st of each month, for example, so you can stay on top of what needs to be done and when, avoid stress and create a little more ease in your day and in your schedule.

 RESOURCES TO HELP YOU GET ORGANISED AND PRODUCTIVE